-Control: Grade 0 VCI-A Course: Grade 2 VCI-A Nano: Grade 4
+The corrosion rating per TM-208 indicated: control sample had Grade 0, while VCI-A coarse rating was Grade 2, and VCI-A Nano rating was Grade 4.

 Photographs of steel samples after VIA tests and their corrosion rating; shows superior performance for VCI-A Nano exposed samples.